awslabs/aws-deployment-framework/docs/user-guide.md

         spec_filename: tf_apply.yml # terraform apply
 ```

-2. Add the project name in params/global.yml file
+2. Add the project name in `params/global.yml` file.
 3. Add terraform code to the `tf` folder.
 Do not make changes to `backend.tf` file and `main.tf`.
 4. Add variable definition to `tf/variables.tf` file and variable values to `tfvars/global.auto.tfvars`.